jaytimm/jaytimm/README.md

-**I am a Research Assistant Professor at UNM** working in computational linguistics and biomedical NLP.
+**I am a Research Assistant Professor at the University of New Mexico** working in computational linguistics and biomedical NLP.

 **🔬 Research Focus**